keiffster/program-y/README.rst

 Tutorial
 ---------
-Once you have got the system installed and have run one or more of the bots, head over to the 'Tutorial <https://github.com/keiffster/program-y/wiki/AIML-Tutorial>'_ on the Wiki for a full run down of everything possible in AIML
+Once you have got the system installed and have run one or more of the bots, head over to the `Tutorial <https://github.com/keiffster/program-y/wiki/AIML-Tutorial>`_ on the Wiki for a full run down of everything possible in AIML